shardsnaik/Rag_based_chatbot/README.md

    - Queries are embedded and matched with stored embeddings for relevant document retrieval.

 2. **Language Model**:
-   - The Cohere `command-xlarge-nightly` model generates natural language responses based on retrieved documents.
+   - The Open AI's `gpt-3.5-turbo` model generates natural language responses based on retrieved documents.

 3. **RAG Pipeline**:
-   - Combines retrieved document context with the generative capabilities of the Cohere model to produce accurate answers.
+   - Combines retrieved document context with the generative capabilities of the Open-Ai model to produce accurate answers.

 4. **API Endpoints**:
    - `/`: Basic connectivity test.